rcl-ssl/docs/subscription/subscription.md

 ![image](../images/subscription/subscribe-saas-apps2.png)

-- Sin in with your Microsoft Account and start using the application
+- Sign in with your Microsoft Account and start using the application

 ![image](../images/subscription/subscribe-saas-apps3.png)